signavio/workflow-connector/README.md

 ## Deployment

-The following examples will demonstrate how to deploy the workflow connector web service on premise.
+The following examples will demonstrate how to deploy the workflow connector web service.

 ### On premise (bare metal) ###